 if (mTXCameraRecord != null) {

-mTXCameraRecord.getPartsManager().deleteAllParts(); // Delete multiple shot segment files
+mTXCameraRecord.getPartsManager().deleteAllParts(); // Delete the video segments already shot

 }